erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 It's worth mentioning that GitHub's [Dependabot](https://docs.github.com/en/code-security/dependabot) understands and can parse version catalogs to ensure the dependencies declared there remain up-to-date.

-You can learn more about version catalogs in the Gradle documentation: https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog
+You can learn more about [version catalogs](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) in the Gradle documentation.

 ### 11. Organize your build logic using convention plugins